 5. Clashing with colors

 You can’t do a Jackson Pollack and Throw colors at the canvas and expect them to work; there’s far more to color psychology and choice when designing your logo.
-Like choosing the right font, picking the Logo color is a crucial one for your brand identity.
+Like choosing the right font, picking the Logo color is crucial for your brand identity.

 6. Improper Logo Marks

 Logo marks are visual symbols used alongside your logo or separately depending on your brand recognition and requirements.
 They are an excellent way of creating a memorable logo usable in multiple formats.
 An excellent logo design tool is better for getting the job done efficiently.

 You can reduce your logo to its simplest form by only using your logo mark to convey your message.
 When choosing a logo mark, remember it’s there to support your name and slogan, not fight for attention.
 It also has to make sense by being relevant to the text you’ve used and your brand.

 Simplicity is again your best course of action.
 Please think of the Headspace logo mark as an example; it’s an imperfect orange circle and couldn’t be more straightforward in design.
 Still, the message it conveys (nothing is perfect in life, and that’s ok) is powerful, simple, and memorable.

 Even the most straightforward logo designs don’t look right when downloaded using the wrong file type, and it’s a mistake you can easily avoid.
 It’s because the file type you choose determines your logo’s versatility and ability to scale without losing definition and clarity.